layrjs/layr/docs/contents/introduction/hello-world/hello-world.md

 > **Note**: You can use any IDE you want, but if you use [Visual Studio Code](https://code.visualstudio.com/), you can profit from the VS Code configuration included in the [Boostr app templates](https://boostr.dev/docs#boostr-initialize-template-options).
 Otherwise, you may have to set up your IDE to get a suitable configuration.

 We will not detail all directories and files created by Boostr because it would be out of the scope of this tutorial.
-If you are the kind of person that needs to understand everything, please check out the [Boostr documentation](https://boostr.dev/docs) to find out more.
+If you are the kind of person who needs to understand everything, please check out the [Boostr documentation](https://boostr.dev/docs) to find out more.

 So, we will only focus on two files: